burkhat/summit-connect-challenge-template/README.md

 ## Usage

+First of all: fork this repository!
+You need to make changes to it to work!

+Once done: add 2 parameters into the `template.yaml`, `name` and `title`.
+You want to add them to `metadata`, next to where `description` is present.
+`name` should be a unique identifier and `title` is how it's going to be shown in Developer Hub

-To make use of this template and therefore be able to deploy the application via Developer Hub, you need to add this template first.
+Then: to make use of this template and therefore be able to deploy the application via Developer Hub, you need to add this template first.
 To do so:

 - Be on the Developer Hub WebUI
 - Navigate to 'Create'